 From time to time, volunteers are needed to help with forest fire mitigation, trail repair, weed control, and restoration projects.

-An event kickoff is typically held the first or second Saturday of April, and the effort continues through April 30.
 After the kickoff and throughout the rest of the month, volunteers are welcome to contact the City to organize individual or group Clean Up Green Up events.